rdpahalavan/PADEC/README.md

 - **BERTSimilar**: This tool provides similar words and embeddings using BERT models.
 Check it out [here](https://github.com/rdpahalavan/BERTSimilar).

-- **NIDS Datasets**: This repository offers a way to download the UNSW-NB15 and CIC-IDS2017 Datasets used for Network Intrusion Detection.
+- **NIDS Datasets**: This repository offers a way to download the UNSW-NB15 and CIC-IDS2017 Datasets used in this research.
 Available [here](https://github.com/rdpahalavan/nids-datasets).

 - **NIDS Transformers**: Focused on tag generation and text generation inference for network packets using transformers.
 Explore more [here](https://github.com/rdpahalavan/nids-transformers).